domenicomuller/TheKnativeApproachToServerless/README.md

 Repository dedicated to the practical work carried out for my master's degree thesis in **Engineering in computer science** at **Sapienza - Università di Roma**

-Below you will find instructions for preparing a Kubernetes cluster using **K3S** as the chosen distribution and **Istio** as the ingress controller.
+Below you will find instructions for preparing a Kubernetes node using **K3S** as the chosen distribution and **Istio** as the ingress controller.

-For installing Knative please refer to the guide in the [knative](knative) folder.
+For Knative installation please refer to the guide in the [knative](knative) folder.

 # Instructions